Vinz2008/C./README.md

 - [ ] Make scopes expressions so you can declare scopes anywhere (ex : let a = { printd(2); var b = 2;  b + 1})
 - [ ] Make variable work with scopes
 - [ ] Finish making all expression containing Body (vectors of ExprAST) using only an expression that can be a scope expression
-- [ ] FIX MEMORY ALLOCATION BUG WITH FREE (loading ptrs with llvm ? why would it be with gc allocator and malloc ?)

 ## Benchmarks compared to other languages